hyenasky/hyenasky/README.md

 - [aisix](https://github.com/xrarch/aisix) was an early attempt to write a UNIXy operating system.
 It supported preemptive multitasking.
 - **emu** was an early emulator written in Lua, using the Love2D framework.

-I got all of that done, but unfortunately, the largest parts were created with a very, very bad programming language that I created when I was 15 years old.
+I got all of that done, but the largest parts were created with a very, very bad programming language that I created when I was 15 years old.
 These parts unfortunately now amount to ~150,000 lines, so rewriting them obviously isn't an option.
 SIKE!
 Around March 2023, I decided to do a new self-hosted toolchain and rewrite everything using that.
 Here's the progress:

 **New World projects:**